lotusnprod/lotus-web/src/main/resources/documentation/coconut_general_documentation.md

 ### Citation guidelines

-If you use data from COCONUT Online, appropriate citation enables readers to locate the original source of the work.
+If you use data from LOTUS Online, appropriate citation enables readers to locate the original source of the work.

-Cite as: Maria Sorokina, & Christoph Steinbeck.
-(2020).
-COCONUT: the COlleCtion of Open NatUral producTs.
-(Version 4) (Data set).
-Zenodo. http://doi.org/10.5281/zenodo.3778405